broadinstitute/palantir-workflows/FunctionalEquivalence/README.md

 Required arguments:
 - `Array[String] sample_id`: Arbitrary name for each sample in the table.
 Will be used to as a label for ROC plots.
 - `Array[String] dataset`: Dataset name that must be shared for all samples that should be compared to each other. **Must not contain a period (`.`).**
-- `Array[String] confidence_intervals`: Confidence intervals where the analysis should be carried out.
+- `Array[String] confidence_intervals`: High confidence intervals of the truth set where the analysis should be carried out.
 Should be the same for each replicate within a dataset.
 Supported file types are `.interval_list` and `.bed`.
 - `String tool1_label`: Label the tool1 VCFs.
 - `Array[String] tool1_vcf`: The VCF generated with tool 1.
 Also supports `.vcf.gz` files.
 - `Array[String] tool1_vcf_index`: The VCF index (`.tbi`) file for tool 1.